 Do you grow herbs indoors?
 Share your indoor herb garden tips in the comments below.

-This is a guest post by Daniel Mowinski.
+This was written by Daniel Mowinski.
 Dan is a gardening blogger.
 He’s particularly interested in urban food growing, a subject he writes about on his blog Urban Turnip.
 Thanks for sharing your indoor herb garden tips with us Dan!